Can this confection piped against the skyline, snagging clouds like prayers,

 her nursery windows.

-Orginal version commended in Ver Poets Ten Liner Competition 2012
+Orginal version commended in Ver Poets Ten Liners Competition 2012

 Long after midnight, light from the gîte